 It is commonly assumed that we do nothing wrong bringing future people into existence if their lives will, on balance, be good.
 This assumes that being brought into existence is generally beneficial.
 But Benatar argues that: “Being brought into existence is not a benefit but always a harm.”[i]
 While most maintain that living is beneficial as long as the benefits of life outweigh the evil, Benatar argues that this conclusion does not follow because: 1) pain is bad, and 2) pleasure good; but 3) the absence of pain is always good whether people exist or not, whereas 4) the absence of pleasure is only bad if people exist to be denied it.

 To support this asymmetry between 3 & 4 Benatar presents three arguments.
 The first is that: 1) while there is a duty not to bring people who will suffer into the world (supports 3), there is no duty to bring people who will be happy into the world (supports 4).
 Thus a lack of suffering is always good, whether or not someone exists to enjoy this absence; whereas a lack of happiness is not always bad, unless people exist to be denied it.

 His second argument is that though we think it strange to say we have children so they will benefit, we think it normal to say we should not have children because they will be harmed.
 We don’t think people should have as many children as they can to benefit those children, but we do think people should refrain from having children if this will cause them suffering.

-His third argument to support the asymmetry is that while not having children may be bad or good for the living, not having been born cannot deprive those who have never been born of anything.
+His third argument to support the asymmetry is that while not having children may be bad or good for the living, not having been born is no deprivation for those who have never been born.